FabmanHQ/fabman-api/README.md

 Many resources such as Members, Equipment and Packages have attributes that can contain rich text as HTML.
 Rich text attributes may contain lists, block quotes, links and simple text formatting.

 See the [rich text](sections/rich_text.md) section for details.

+## Embedding and resolving
+Some endpoints allow you to embed related entities into the response to reduce the number of requests needed.
+For example, when fetching a list of [members](sections/members.md), you can embed each member's active [packages](sections/packages.md).
+Otherwise you'd have to send a separate request for each member to determine who currently has which package.

+Resolving is a similar technique for reducing the number of requests needed.
+See the [embedding and resolving](sections/embedding_resolving.md) section for more details.

 ## Entities